chris-relational/smi-scalarlm/CONTRIBUTING.md

 <!-- C P U  E x p e r i m e n t s -->
-# Experiments: image build and deployment for amd64 targets
+# Experiments: image build and deployment for amd64 and arm64/v8 targets
-The objective is to run inference using small containers for amd64 architectures.
+The objective here is to run inference using small containers for amd64 architectures.
 We'll use them for local development and for development and testing on SPCS.

-__NB!__ We won't build/run `arm`-based images since there's no point doing so for SPCS.

-## M3 Macbook deployment of `gdiamos/cray-cpu:latest`
+## `gdiamos/cray-cpu:latest` deployment on M3-macbookpro
 ```bash
 target=cpu platform="linux/amd64"; \
 docker \